CreepGit/ServerTemplate/README.md

 `python manage.py runserver 9000`

+Note!
+Google authentication only works on 127.0.0.1 and not on localhost

 ### Development 🔥

+Make vite track any Vue changes and build them automatically into the django project, makes you not have to run vite development server. (requires manual page refresh for changes to apply)

+`npx vite build --watch --emptyOutDir`

-Command for building files and immediately running Django server afterwards
+Old method: Command for building files and immediately running Django server afterwards

 `cd vue/client/ && npm run build && cd ../.. && python manage.py runserver 9000`